mendix/docs-site-test/content/en/docs/refguide/modeling/menus/view-menu/data-hub-pane.md

 ## 1 Introduction

- enables integration of available data sources from the different applications in an organization into your Mendix apps.
+[Mendix Data Hub](/data-hub/) enables integration of available data sources from the different applications in an organization into your Mendix apps.
 This means that new apps can be created using shared datasets that are registered in the [Data Hub Catalog](/data-hub/data-hub-catalog/).
 In Studio Pro, this is possible using the integrated functionality of Data Hub Catalog through the **Data Hub** pane.

 {{% alert color="info" %}}
 You need a license to use Data Hub in Studio Pro.
 For further information see [Data Hub License](/refguide/consumed-odata-service-requirements/#license-limitations).